cplain/cplain.github.io/_posts/2015-10-6-google-tag-manager.markdown

 &nbsp;

 All we need now is to receive our new field in GTM and find a way to pass it through to GA.
-That normally would mean its time for a new variable, but in this case our variable is set up previously.
+That normally would mean its time for a new variable, but in this case our variable was previously set up.
 Very convenient for us!

 &nbsp;